DFE-Digital/early-years-foundation-recovery/README.md

 Once you have the keys, run `rails credentials:edit --environment <env>`.
 Full instructions can be found by running `rails credentials:help`

+---

+## Using Docker

+Containerised services are available for use by developers and testers.
+There are a number of convenience scripts to make working with **Docker** easier.
+All containers for the project are named with the prefix `recovery_`.
+The project uses chained **Docker Compose** files to prepare different environments.

+These commands help maintain your containerised workspace:

+- `bin/docker-build` creates tagged images for all the services
+- `bin/docker-certs` generates a self-signed certificate for running the app in production
+- `bin/docker-files` changes the ownership of files to your current user, files generated inside containers are created by *root*
+- `bin/docker-kill` brings down any active project containers
+- `bin/docker-prune-containers` deletes all project containers
+- `bin/docker-prune-images` deletes all tagged images

+The commands run common tasks inside containers:

+- `bin/docker-dev` starts `Procfile.dev`, containerised equivalent of `bin/dev`,
+    using the `docker-compose.dev.yml` override
+- `bin/docker-rails db:seed` populates the containerised postgres database
+- `bin/docker-rails console` drops into a running development environment or starts one, containerised equivalent of `bin/rails console`
+- `bin/docker-rspec -f doc` runs the test suite with optional arguments, containerised equivalent of `bin/rspec`
+- `BASE_URL=https://app:3000 bin/docker-qa` runs the browser tests against a
+    running production application, change browser using `BROWSER=firefox`

+These commands can be used to debug problems:

+- `docker ps` lists all active **Docker** processes
+- `docker system prune` tidies up your system
+- `docker-compose -f docker-compose.yml -f docker-compose.<FILE>.yml --project-name recovery run --rm app`  can help identify why the application is not running in either the `dev`, `test`, or `qa` contexts

+---

 ## Emails